-- Learn about the importance of working together to create positive experiences to strengthen the management of your school-age classroom.
+- Learn about the importance of working together to create positive experiences to strengthen the management of your school-age program.

-- Discuss the significance of working collaboratively with families in the day-to-day operation of your classroom.
+- Examine the significance of working collaboratively with families in the day-to-day operation of your program.

 - Reflect on practices that highlight working as a team to care for school-age children and their families.